ABA’s head coach shares his outlook for the travel business

 Leisure Group Travel: How’s business at ABA?

-Interesting.
 How does that translate over to ABA?
-Have you seen any changes in your membership ranks, are you getting interest from new segments or are people saying, “Well, maybe I’m not going after groups because I’ve got people lined up outside my door at 10 o’clock in the morning and I don’t have to work as hard for that sector.”
+Have you seen any changes in your membership ranks, are you getting interest from new segments or are people saying, “Well, maybe I’m not going after groups because I’ve got people lined up outside my door”

 That’s interesting because I thought it would be the latter, and we’ve seen that in the past when everybody’s traveling, the group side of the business tends to tail off a little bit in terms of the corporate commitment to go after that piece of business.
 But I can tell you that looking at Marketplace, which is coming up in January, it’s going to be probably the best-attended show we’ve ever had across the board in every segment.